mih/Psignifit-3.x/doc-src/INSTALL_MAC.rst

 Mac OSX
 =======

-This is the installation instruction for the python version, not the Matlab version.
+This is the installation instruction for the Python version, not the Matlab version.

 The easiest way to use psignifit is to use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_.